 If you have decided not to attend UNF, please notify us of your decision so we can open your seat for another potential student.
 You can fill out our online cancellation form or email us at firstname.lastname@example.org.

 We communicate with all our admitted students through the official university portal - your UNF email address.
 You can access your student email account via myWings.
 Be sure to check it regularly for important messages about orientation, financial aid and other business matters.

 If you are a first time in college freshman you will meet with your academic advisor during orientation to plan your program of study and register for the appropriate classes.
 If you are a transfer student, you are encouraged to meet with your academic advisor before registration and will register for classes according to your registration time ticket posted in myWings.Before registration, there are several holds that must be cleared on your student account.
 It is your responsibility to check myWings for these holds and take the necessary steps to clear them.

-To be eligible for financial aid we recommended that you submit the Free Application for Federal Student Aid (FAFSA) by February 14.
+To be eligible for financial aid we recommend that you submit the Free Application for Federal Student Aid (FAFSA) by February 14.
 If you were admitted to the Summer or Spring terms there may be additional documentation required.
 Read more information about the financial aid process on the One-Stop Student Services webpage.
 If you have already received your financial aid award and want more information, please click here to sign up for a financial aid award appointment.